Product managers

 Workflow families

-The suite now covers planning, execution, retrospectives, incidents, communication, feedback synthesis, OKR reviews, release readiness, and roadmap decision support.
+The suite covers planning, execution, retrospectives, incidents, communication, feedback synthesis, OKR reviews, release readiness, and roadmap decisions.

 For teams that need to move faster from rough product inputs into backlog-ready and action-ready execution artifacts.